smhassanerfani/atlantis/README.md

 Figure 2 shows the frequency distribution of the number of images for waterbody labels.
 Labels are ranked based on pixel frequencies.
 ![](https://github.com/smhassanerfani/atlantis/blob/master/wiki/frequency_distribution.svg)
+Figure 2.
+Frequency distribution of the number of images assigned to each waterbody label.

 Figure 3 shows the frequency distribution of the number of pixels for all 56 ATLANTIS labels plus background (percentage).
 ![](https://github.com/smhassanerfani/atlantis/blob/master/wiki/pixels_frequency_distribution.svg)
+Figure 3.
+Percentage of pixels frequency distribution for all 56 ATLANTIS labels plus background.

 Such a long-tailed distribution is common for semantic segmentation datasets even if the number of images that contain specific label are pre-controlled.
 Such frequency distribution for pixels would be inevitable for objects existing in real-world.
 Taking "water tower" as an example, despite having 219 images, the number of pixels are less than many other labels in the dataset.
 In total, only 4.89% of pixels are unlabeled, and 34.17% and 60.94% of pixels belong to waterbodies (natural and artificial) and general labels, respectively.